LibertyDSNP/eth-sdk-ts/README.md

     RPC_URL=http://localhost:8545
     TESTING_PRIVATE_KEY=ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
     ```
 1. Replace the value of TESTING_PRIVATE_KEY with the value of `LOCAL_NETWORK_ACCOUNT_PRIVATE_KEY` in the .env from the contracts repo, or use what is in .github/workflows/main.yml.
 It may be same as above.
 1. Ensure that the contracts version you would like to use is the correct version.
 The version of the `@dsnp/contracts` package is specified in the `package.json`
+1. In the contracts repo run: `npm run hardhat -- node`
+1. In the contracts repo run: `npm run deploy:localhost`
-1. Run `npm run test`
+1. In the sdk repo run: `npm run test`

 ### Test Writing Utilities